 Pastors, Ministry Leaders and Christian Convention Planners face a big challenge when trying to find great entertainment for their events.
 You need something not only fun and captivating for all ages but church appropriate as well.
-Finding a comedian that is both funny AND clean is no laughing matter.
-Finding an entertainer that is both professional AND a Christian with a living faith can be even more difficult!
+Finding a comedian who’s both funny AND clean is no laughing matter.
+Finding an entertainer who’s both professional AND a Christian with a living faith can be even more difficult!
 Bob Cates has been using his clean comedy, champion juggling skills and ability to clearly share the Gospel to assist churches, ministries and faith based conventions full time for over 22 years.
 Take the stress out of finding the best clean comedy act for your volunteer appreciation night, fundraiser, outreach event, church family event, or convention by booking experienced Christian comedian Bob Cates.

 Bethany Community Church, Tim Tulloch

 Pastor Ron Rudd

 The goal of our company is to provide polished, professional, clean, funny and amazing entertainment in a world where many performers are unprofessional, un-funny and have questionable versions of “clean.”

 Bob is a clean comedy entertainer by trade but also desires to glorify God with his talents, and to reach people with the good news of Jesus Christ.

 Therefore, he also loves to be a part of outreach events where the goal is that the Gospel be clearly shared.
 For example: UPWARD events, outreach events, youth conventions or evangelistic meetings.
 In these scenarios, often Bob first performs a one hour show, and then dynamically speaks and shares the gospel for about 15-20 minutes.
 (Total time is always flexible).